RoboStack/robostack.github.io/docs/GettingStarted.md

 # now create a new environment
 mamba create -n ros_env python=3.8
 conda activate ros_env

 # this adds the conda-forge channel to the new created environment configuration
 conda config --env --add channels conda-forge
 # and the robostack channels
-conda config --env --add channels robostack  # for Foxy & Noetic conda config --env --add channels robostack-experimental  # for Galactic
+conda config --env --add channels robostack conda config --env --add channels robostack-experimental
-# it's very much advised to use strict channel priority
-conda config --env --set channel_priority strict

 # Install the version of ROS you are interested in:
 mamba install ros-galactic-desktop  # (or: mamba install ros-noetic-desktop)